 While the theories of familial and military symbolism are most widely discussed, there’s also a more practical reason that might explain Kate’s three-poppy arrangement.
 Visually, a single poppy could look understated against the backdrop of her often dark, formal coat.

 Three poppies form a balanced, eye-catching arrangement that’s instantly recognisable in photos and on television.
-This visual impact allows the poppy tribute to stand out, inviting people to reflect on the significance of Remembrance Day.
+This visual impact allows the poppy tribute to stand out.

 Which theory do you believe?
 Which is correct?

-We may never know the exact reason why Kate wears three poppies, whether she wears three poppies for personal, symbolic, or aesthetic reasons.
+We” never know the exact reason why Kate wears three poppies, whether it’s for personal, symbolic, or aesthetic reasons.
 I guess it’s open for interpretation.
 What’s yours?
-Let me know in the comment section below.
+Let me know in the comments section below.

-I’ll end the post by saying that some people also believe the Royal ladies wear poppies on the left side, which is closest to the heart.
-But The British Legion do say there’s “no ‘correct’ way to wear a poppy” and it all boils down to personal preference.
+I’ll end the post by saying that some people also believe the Royal ladies wear poppies on the left side, as it is closest to the heart.
+But the Royal British Legion say there’s “no ‘correct’ way to wear a poppy” and it all boils down to personal preference.